...

 Earth Observation Magazine:

-September, 1994.
+September 1994.
 Review of a GIs implementation

-for tourism planing and promotion.
+for tourism planning and promotion.

 Sensitivity Mapping